Grantham: 19th and 20th centuries

 The Lincoln Theatre Company of actors took a 21-year lease on the theatre in 1800.
+Westgate Hall, which was commissioned as the local corn exchange, was completed in 1852.

 The town developed when the railway came.
 The Nottingham Line (LNER) arrived first in 1850, then the London line (GNR) – the Towns Line from Peterborough to Retford – arrived in 1852.
 The Boston, Sleaford and Midland Counties Railway arrived in 1857.

 Gas lighting appeared in 1833.
 The corporation became a borough council in 1835.
 Little Gonerby and Spittlegate were added to the borough in 1879.
 The town had been in the wapentake of Loveden and included three townships of Manthorpe with Little Gonerby, Harrowby and Spittlegate with Houghton and Walton.

 Grantham Golf Club, now defunct, was founded in 1894 and continued until the onset of the Second World War.

 Until the 1970s, the housing estates west of the town centre were green fields.
 Green Hill, on the A52, was literally a green hill.
 In July 1975 the National Association of Ratepayers' Action Groups (NARAG) was formed in Grantham by John Wilks, its chairman, as a forerunner of the TaxPayers' Alliance.